1lumen selects and reviews products personally. We may earn affiliate commissions through our links, which help support our testing.

 Dimensions are rounded to the nearest millimeter, and to the nearest tenth of an Inch.

-Weight is rounded to the nearest gram, and to the nearest tenth of an Oz.
+Weight is rounded to the nearest gram and the nearest tenth of an Oz.

 EDC Flashlights comparison